 Penalties for Driving Without Insurance

-It’s illegal to drive without a policy meeting the minimum requirements.
+It’s illegal to drive without an insurance policy meeting the minimum requirements.
 The only exception is if you’ve paid the UMV to allow for a year without coverage.
-Failing to comply with the Virginia car insurance requirement law will bring harsh penalties, including:
+Failing to comply with the minimum requirement law will bring harsh penalties, including: